MSukanec/archub/src/features/personnel/AUDIT-PERSONNEL.md

   PersonnelPaymentFormFields   // Wrapper para Drawer/NewMovementModal
 } from './forms/PersonnelPaymentForm';

+// Views
-export { InsuranceView } from './views/InsuranceView';
+export { InsuranceView as PersonnelInsuranceView, InsuranceView as InsuranceTab } from './views/PersonnelInsuranceView';
+export { default as PersonnelDashboardView, calculateAvailablePeriods, type PeriodFilter } from './views/PersonnelDashboardView';
+export { default as PersonnelListView } from './views/PersonnelListView';
+export { default as PersonnelAttendanceView } from './views/PersonnelAttendanceView';
-export { InsuranceView as InsuranceTab } from './views/InsuranceView'; // Legacy alias
+export { default as PersonnelPaymentsView } from './views/PersonnelPaymentsView';
 ```

 ---